General

 Real-time supply chain analytics refers to the continuous collection, processing, and analysis of supply chain data to support instant decision-making.

-Unlike traditional analytics, which focuses on historical trends, real-time analytics enables organizations to:
+Unlike traditional analytics, which focuses on historical trends, the Locus platform integrates with your entire logistics stack for true end-to-end visibility.
+Real-time analytics enables organizations to:

-This transforms analytics from a passive reporting tool into an active operational system.
+This transforms analytics from a passive reporting tool into an active operational system—the live nerve centre of your supply chain.

 From Visibility to Execution: The Real Shift